MCWEMA/WemaLabs-Base/README.md

-## 🧐 What's inside?
+## 🧐 What's keeping us busy?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

-## 🎓 Learning more
+##  Learn more

-Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
-Here are some places to start:
+Looking for more?
+Here are some places to explore:

 <!-- AUTO-GENERATED-CONTENT:END -->